Kotlin/KEEP/proposals/change-defaulting-rule.md

 > _Tooling support_: in response to this warning, editors supporting Kotlin are suggested to include actions to make them go away.
 That may include enabling the proposed flag project-wise, or making the use-site target for an annotation explicit.

 In the next version of the Kotlin compiler after this KEEP is approved, the default value of the flag should be `first-only-warn`.
 After this transitional period, the default value should change to `param-property`.

+#### Exceptions

+There are two exceptions to the above rule for migration.
+In these two cases _no_ warning should be issued, even though the target may change between versions.

+- Deprecation and suppression annotations, including `@Deprecated` and `@Suppress`.
+- Annotations on properties of annotation classes; in this case instanced are created through special reflection support.

 ### Examples